 For all ages and abilities, we aim to ensure that a wide range of teaching and learning techniques are employed.
 Students will work individually or in groups and are encouraged to ask questions and take an active role in lessons at all times.
 They are taught to employ investigative strategies to solve problems, which we aim to present in a real-world context as far as possible.
 Above all, we aim to ensure students see mathematics as a valuable and useful tool with many applications as well as an enjoyable and challenging subject in its own right.

 Language provision at West Island reflects the nature of our community and aims to equip students with the skills and competences needed to adapt to and participate in both home and international environments.

 Our foreign language courses emphasise the use of the language for practical communication.
 Students develop their abilities in all four skill areas – listening, speaking, reading, and writing – through pair work, role play, games and a wealth of other activities and assignments.
 In accordance with the IB learner profile, students are also encouraged to show initiative and drive their own progress in the language by working more independently and at their own pace using the Faculty’s own websites as well as a host of excellent online materials.
-The skills of senior students (Year 10 – Year 13) are further enhanced and reinforced by regular contact with our Language Assistants.
+The skills of all students are further enhanced and reinforced by regular contact with our Language Assistants.
 Through conversations with these native speakers, students are offered insights into the culture of the target-language countries as well as an immersion language experience.
-In Years 10 and 11 students may study either one or two languages at GCSE.
+In Years 10 and 11 students may study either one or two languages at IGCSE.
 They then continue with either one, or, if their university course requires this, two languages at IB level.